devtimnbr/crypto-dca-bot/README.md

 - `PUBLIC_KEY`: Your exchange API public key.
 - `PRIVATE_KEY`: Your exchange API private key.
 - `PAIR`: The currency pair to trade (e.g. `BTC/EUR`).
-- `DCA_AMOUNT`: (OPTIONAL) The amount of crypto/currency (e.g., BTC) to accumulate per DCA order (e.g., 0.001).
-If not set, it will calculate the exchange-specific minimum order amount.
+- `MIN_QUOTE_AMOUNT`: (OPTIONAL) Minimum quote currency amount per order (e.g., 1 for 1 USDC).
+Use for exchanges with quote minimums.
+- `MIN_BASE_AMOUNT`: (OPTIONAL) Minimum base currency amount per order (e.g., 0.00001 for 0.00001 BTC).
+Use for exchanges with base minimums.
 - `DCA_BUDGET`: The total amount of quote currency (e.g. EUR) to use for DCA (e.g. `1000`).
 - `DCA_DURATION_IN_MS`: The duration of the dollar cost averaging (DCA) period in milliseconds (e.g. `2592000000` for 30 days).